PatrickKing/MSEAPI/README.md

     The `--recursive` ensures that all submodules get downloaded.
 If you forget, you can use `git submodule update --recursive --init` later.
 5. Open `MSEAPI.sln` in Visual Studio and ensure it builds correctly `F6`

-# Jenkins

-This repository is set up with Jenkins, so whenever something is pushed to GitHub, then Jenkins runs the build script